lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Rules of Magic.md

 This begs the question "What do you mean by expected?"
 Obviously there is no standards body anywhere in the world that is grading students using these categories.
-While the Church has not hidden its research from the nephilim, they have proven remarkably resistant to benefitting from the body of knowledge the Church has compiled, or encorporating it into their own knowledge base in any way.
+While the Church has not hidden its research from the nephilim, they have proven remarkably resistant to benefiting from the body of knowledge the Church has compiled, or incorporating it into their own knowledge base in any way.
 The nephilim have either forgotten or actively deny that they are descended from angels, and refuse to think of their abilities in terms of the angelic choirs.

-Given there is no objecetive standard based on these categories, scholars are attempting to describe a hypothetical situation.
+Given there is no objective standard based on these categories, scholars are attempting to describe a hypothetical situation.
 Given adequate but not necessarily superlative instruction, someone who does not meet the goal described in a given power level is being lazy, suppressing their abilities, or both.
 They are neglecting their own strengths.

 ### abilities by type

 Church scholars designate first generation nephilim the "primordial nephilim."
 By this we do not mean those from the prehistoric times, but rather, those that are immediate children of the humans that first transact with fallen spirits to gain power.
 These "primordial nephilim" are not different species, as they are cross fertile and in fact nearly all modern nephilim trace their origins to a wide variety of different primordial nephilim types.
 Rather, this is a nephil that is unique in that it is a single remarkably strong trait that can be independently inherited and traced through the generations.
-For categorizing these traits, the Church has found that the Areopagite model[^220628-4] of angelic choirs produces the most accurate results, and will be used here.
+For categorising these traits, the Church has found that the Areopagite model[^220628-4] of angelic choirs produces the most accurate results, and will be used here.

-For each choir we list both the description of that choir and the traits we observe in the nephilim decending from fallen angels of that type.
+For each choir we list both the description of that choir and the traits we observe in the nephilim descending from fallen angels of that type.
 While most are obvious derivations, there are a couple of cases where the trait observed in the resulting nephilim is only remotely related to the description of the angelic choir.
 This suggests that further research into the nature of angels, the nature of magic, or both, is required.
-The ability to perform such research is limited by the fact that the rate of new primordial nephilim is (thankfully) extraordinarily low, and that even when it does occur, the clergy are not always both able and sufficiently educated to collect meanful data.
+The ability to perform such research is limited by the fact that the rate of new primordial nephilim is (thankfully) extraordinarily low, and that even when it does occur, the clergy are not always both able and sufficiently educated to collect meaningful data.

 #### Seraphim

 - These angels perceive God most directly, and know Him in and as Himself best.
-- The resulting nephil does not appear to have any ability to percieve God.
+- The resulting nephil does not appear to have any ability to perceive God.
 - As man is a limited image of God, the nephil has the ability to perceive the heart of the man/nephil.
 When used on other nephil, this allows access to information about the person's physical state, their will, and their memories.
 When used on humans, it allows only access to information about the person's physical state.
 However, an astute judge of human nature can combine this with situational awareness, historical information about the person, body language, and similar data to make highly accurate guesses.